RajaShekhar1/IPC/README.md

 If you have not done so, follow the guide below to set up the git remotes for the deployment Heroku apps.

+Before pushing to Heroku, you must pre-compile / minify the static assets (javascript and css) by running the following:

+    python manage-taa.py assets build

+Add the generated files to the repository, commit and push.
+This is necessary for any heroku environment that has ASSETS_DEBUG as false, because any files generated dynamically by heroku are "transient" and will be deleted by the heroku build system.

-To deploy the Staging branch to the taa-staging app, run the following from your directory:
+Now, To deploy the Staging branch to the taa-staging app, run the following from your directory:

     git push staging Staging:master
     heroku run alembic upgrade head --remote=staging